jeff4/bionotes.github.io/index.md

 ### DNA Polymorphisms in Medicine
 * Use DNA chips aka "SNP chips" aka [SNP array](https://en.wikipedia.org/wiki/SNP_array).

+### what about rare mendelian genetic diseases where you don't have family info?
+* need to examine the entire chromosome

 ## Lecture 21: Perturbing the Genome to Probe Function
 ---